 If your question is listed below, click to view to view the answer.
-If you have any other questions, please contact Cathy Rose.
+If you have any other questions, please contact the Chilterns Conservation Board

 The Welsh population was derived from a very small number of individual females.
 They were therefore genetically very similar.
 Introduction of genetic variety from European populations was thought to be better for the species.

 The population in Wales had not risen to a sufficient level to cope with the removal of significant numbers of chicks.